lupuleasa-core/Runeplus/README.md

 <ins>Note: ALL plugins you can get from the official Runelite plugin hub, this is just a guide</ins>.

-### Total plugins added:

-- Installed, and enabled: 25
-- Installed, but disabled: 12
-- Reconfigured defaults: 5

-See below all added plugins.

-*Tip: Use Ctrl+F search for "<ins>How to use</ins>" for a tutorial on how to utilize all installed plugins.*

 # How to install the profile (WIP, not yet available, just manually install below plugins for now)
 1. Install the official Runelite client
 2. Click top right wrench icon to see plugins